jimleroyer/communauto-bookmarklet/README.md

 Go to [this link](http://jimleroyer.github.io/communauto-bookmarklet/) and follow the instructions.
 It's dead simple.
 You just need to drag and drop a link to your bookmark browser bar.
 This will create the bookmarklet.
+The link to create it cannot be placed here as GitHub has restrictions on Javascript (i.e. this website is primarily used for source control and *not* as a web hosting solution).

 How to use
 ----------